ssowerby/relaxation-site/content/blog/how-to-be-more-creative.md

   But I wasn’t encouraged to do art at university.
 Both my teachers and parents persuaded me it wasn’t a useful subject to take.
 So instead I took history and didn’t paint or draw a thing for over a decade until…
 ---
+I haven’t painted since I was at school.
+It was one of my favourite subjects.
+I could spend three days painting the one picture, lost in my flow.
+Even a picture of a gate.

+But I wasn’t encouraged to do art at university.
+Both my teachers and parents persuaded me it wasn’t a useful subject to take.
+So instead I took history and didn’t paint or draw a thing for over a decade until…

 I was moving house I came across some old paintings and remembered how much I’d enjoyed making art.
 I really wanted to take it up again but feeling rusty I decided to sign up for a night class.

 ![Painting of a gate](/uploads/img_20211207_150148.jpg "Told you I painted a gate")